pranayagra/Battlecode2021/GameRules.md

 * Remember each robot is independent and runs it own version of the code (sharing information between robots is not trivial and is done through flags discussed later)
 * All robots may **sense** the passability of nearby map squares and any robots located on them.
 Robots without true sense are unable to distinguish between slanderers and politicians (slanders appear as politicians to them)
-* Muckrakers can **detect** the presence of robots (only getting location information) 40 radius away, but can also sense 30 units away
+* Muckrakers can **detect** the presence of robots (only getting location information) 40 radius away, but can sense 30 units away
-* sense > detect it seems like, and is only different from Muckrakers
+* sense is more information than detect it seems like, and is only different for Muckrakers